Learn

 Celebrating Decades of Relief with ellura®

-For more than 20 years, ellura has helped women find a solution to recurrent UTIs.
-That means freedom from pain and discomfort in everyday activities—all thanks to a urologist backed cranberry supplement changing the game for women around the world!
+For more than 20 years, ellura has supported women in maintaining urinary tract health.
+That means freedom from any discomfort in everyday activities — all thanks to a urologist-supported cranberry supplement trusted by women around the world!

 What Causes UTIs?

-While antibiotics are essential to treating UTIs, relying on them daily for prevention can lead to bacterial resistance, making them less effective when you need them most.
-That’s why ellura offers a natural, antibiotic-free solution to help prevent recurrent UTIs
+While antibiotics are essential to treating UTIs, taking them regularly may contribute to bacterial resistance over time(5), making them less effective when you need them most. ellura offers a natural antibiotic-free option to support urinary tract health*.(1,17)

 Take ellura Daily

-One capsule prevents bacteria from sticking to the urinary tract
+One capsule helps reduce the ability of certain bacteria to adhere to the urinary tract*

 Stay Hydrated